 When I finally showed signs of recovery, the Stanford team suggested that I continue to be aggressive with my treatment, and in November 2014 I did a very intense five-day course of radiation, rather than the standard 28 days.
 Radiation went through my ovaries, resulting in instant menopause.
 Just one week after finishing radiation, I had yet another surgery.
 This time the team debulked the rectal tumor, but they were unable to remove it entirely because it was pushing against nerves and blood vessels on my vaginal wall and back.

 Going back a bit, after the two liver resections in October 2014, the radiation in November 2014, and the rectal surgery in December 2014, a follow up scan in January 2015 showed that the cancer was already back on my liver.
-A scan in April reveal significant new disease in my lungs, chest and stomach.
+A scan in April 2016 revealed significant new disease in my lungs, chest and stomach.
+In 2016 I tried five separate chemotherapy drugs and had progression with all of them.
+In January 2017 I started a clinical trial at City of Hope, but the 9 week scan showed a 50% growth all over and new tumors in my lungs.
+In May 2017 I learned that my trachea has been strangled by a large tumor, which has resulted in my right lung collapsing.
+I will do a 4-6 course of lung radiation to try and shrink the tumor, which will hopefully help with breathing.
+At this point I am out of options unless I want to recycle chemo.

 My goal is to keep Fiona unaware of the harshness in this world, while still being open and honest with her about my cancer.
 Kids are very observant and know more than a lot of people give them credit for.
 This was very apparent when she visited me at the hospital following my liver surgery: just shy of her forth birthday she walked in the room, hesitated, looked me in the eyes, and asked, "mommy, are you going to die?"
 Having never discussed death or had someone die during her short lifetime I was shocked and I answered truthfully: "Fiona, everything dies eventually and I am doing everything I can to be alive as long as I can for you."